-Josh Murray And Amanda Stanton Split: Was There Abuse In Bachelor Couple’s Relationship?
+Josh Murray And Amanda Stanton Split: Was There Abuse In ‘Bachelor’ Couple’s Relationship?

 The Background

 Stanton, a single mom from southern California, appeared as a contestant on Season 20 of The Bachelor, vying for the heart of Ben Higgins (who ultimately chose Lauren Bushnell).
 Murray appeared on Season 10 of The Bachelorette, vying for the heart of Andi Dorfman.
 But unlike Stanton, who went home empty-handed, Andi and Josh actually made a connection, and Josh proposed on the final episode.
-However, their relationship wasn’t to last, and within a few months, they’d broken up.
+However, their relationship didn’t last, and within a few months, they’d broken up.
 However, the Stanton and Murray found love – with each other – on Season 3 of Bachelor in Paradise.

 Bachelor Nation is weighing in on Josh Murray and Amanda Stanton’s split: https://t.co/jDtU5YxoNN pic.twitter.com/gNxCgHNQNF